TARANAKI BASIN – NEW ZEALAND

 Beach is planning the further development of the Kupe offshore natural gas reserves within the existing Petroleum Mining Licence (PML 38146).
 Phase 2 development of the Kupe Field has always been in the field life plan.

-The proposed development and appraisal wells are within the offshore Taranaki Basin, located approximately 30 km from the nearest land.
+The proposed development wells are within the offshore Taranaki Basin, located approximately 30 km from the nearest land.

 The project is currently in the early planning and consultation phase and at this stage we expect to commence activities in late 2022 to early 2023